lkeegan/pbiotools/README.md

 ## Uninstallation

-To remove the `pbio` package:
+To remove the `pbiotools` package:

 ```
-pip uninstall pbio
+pip uninstall pbiotools
 ```

 If the package is installed in a dedicated virtual environment, this environment can also be cleared or removed.